kuzminrobin/fcl/CallLogging.md

 # TODO:

+* Why does every thread have a separate Decorator and WriterAdapter?
+Access to them is exclusive any way.
+  Explain that both in the code and in the docs.
+  Answer: for decorating different threads with different colors with an HTML writer (or to different writers).
+Document that.
+* Convert every occurrence to either "stdout and/or stderr" or "stdoutput" or "std output".
 * In .md break-up long lines to short ones.
 * Pseudonode (TODO: Consider -> pseudoroot)
 * Implement endless logging (see "mdBook.md").